ThunderFly-aerospace/docs/avionics/index.md

 ## Avionics Components

 ThunderFly's avionics system consists of **high-performance hardware** designed to enhance the capabilities of standard unmanned aerial vehicles (multicopter, airplane, etc.).
 ThunderFly avionics components are built for seamless integration into existing UAV platforms like [PX4](https://px4.io/) or [Ardupilot](https://ardupilot.org/).
+The following clickable diagram shows an example interconnection of different ThunderFly avionics components; usually, only a fraction of this diagram is used in the actual UAV:

 ```mermaid
 flowchart TD